Coronavirus: China reports lowest number of new cases since January | DW | 18.02.2020

 Coronavirus takes a bite out of Apple's profits

-China's tough movement restrictions to keep the virus from spreading have had an effect on China's economy and global supply chains.
+China's tough movement restrictions to keep the virus from spreading have had an effect on the country's economy and global supply chains.

 Read more: Coronavirus keeps VW's China factories shut